aidant842/MilestoneProject4/README.md

 -  **User Reviews** Ability to add reviews from multiple users to a product.
 -  **Real Payments** Ability to process real payments.
 -  **Social Links** Addition of social links to the about section once the owner has launched his business.
+- **Payment Error** Fix issue with trying to purchase more than four items at a time.

 ## Technologies used